hcomet/CheapoDC/README.md

 ### Web Sockets API
 The Web Sockets API uses the same JSON formatted Send/Response strings as the TCP API.
 Strings do not need to be terminated with a newline character.

+**NOTE:** Read the information about modifying the message queue size in AsyncTCP.cpp and AsyncWebSocket.h.

 ## [INDI Driver](#indi-driver)
 An INDI driver is in development and should be available shortly.
 The design of CheapoDC took the capabilities of [INDI Library](https://indilib.org/) into account and will support getting location information from the INDI geographic information as well as getting Temperature from a focuser with a temperature probe.